 coordinated studies conducted over a period of years.

-This study is an early step in that it examines the
+This study is an early step in that it examines the hypotheses that an

-experience more psychological distress than former members of noncultic groups.
+psychological distress than former members of noncultic groups.

 This study had two components.